 On This Week's Prompts for Personal Meditation God seeks me.
 God the shepherd scuttling over rocky canyons on the track of my heedless wandering.
 God the woman waving her candle over the shadowy cracks in the floor beneath the furniture.
 Once found, God rejoices and invites the neighbors over to celebrate.
 The angels in heaven have a party.

-At lunchtime I asked, "Does anybody know any quotes about God seeking us?"
+"Bill," I asked, "Do you know any quotes about God seeking us?"
 "Are you KIDDING?" replies my husband.
 And he recites the beginning of the Hound of Heaven (meditation one).
 The prompts continue with a reflection by Ernesto Cardinal on God's passionate love (meditation two).
 And I turned to a favorite quote by Jean Vanier on turning brokenness into service (meditation three).

-Bless all you other sinners out there!
-Have a good meditation. -Suzanne
+Bless all you other sinners out there! -Suzanne

 Meditation One (introit) I fled Him first lines of The Hound of Heaven: I fled Him, down the nights and down the days; I fled Him, down the arches of the years; I fled Him, down the labyrinthine ways Of my own mind; and in the mist of tears I hid from Him, and under running laughter.
 Up vistaed hopes, I sped; And shot, preciptated, Adown Titanic glooms of chasmed fears, From those strong Feet that followed, followed after.
 But with unhurrying chase, And unperturbed pace, Deliberate speed, majestic instancy, They beat- and a Voice beat More instant than the Feet- 'All things betray thee, who betrayest Me.' -Francis Thompson 1859-1907 read whole poem HERE http://poetry.elcore.net/HoundOfHeavenInRtTGlossed.html